Italosayan/super-dan/README.md

         * Do we have a threshold in any of the metrics?
             * Example: recall > 0.6 and the choose the one with the highest precision
     * Requirements:
-        * Keep the first model simple and get the infrastructure right
         * Realtime(Inference Pipeline) or Batch(Batch Transform)?
         * Inference time.
 Train time.
         * Baselines: Human performance.